Independent operators

 Just incorporating your company does not make you an independent operator.

-Even though you are an individual who is incorporated, we will still need to determine whether the working relationship is a ‘worker’ or an ‘independent operator’.
+Even though you’re an individual who is incorporated, we’ll still need to determine whether the working relationship is an employee (worker) or an independent operator.
 This confirms if a business who has hired you is responsible for reporting and paying for your WSIB coverage.

-That means you will need to complete the applicable Determining Worker/Independent Operator Status questionnaire so we can determine what your status is even though you have incorporated.
+You’ll need to complete the applicable determining worker/independent operator status questionnaire so we can determine what your status is even though you’ve incorporated.

 Do I need to submit anything in addition to the questionnaire?